I have men on command

 - Besides the "money bringing him disgraces" part, Hurley from Lost.

 - Richard Castle, best-selling mystery novelist and unofficial volunteer consultant for the NYPD.
 If a problem can be solved by throwing money at it, he never hesitates to reach for his wallet, and he throws great parties for his friends.
 This becomes plot-relevant every now and then when he contributes large sums of cash to police investigations that couldn't move forward without a budget, such as setting a sting for the hired assassin who killed Beckett's mother.

 - Bill and Judy's neighbor in Still Standing.

 - Shrug (that was his name, don't ask) on the short-lived sitcom It's Like, You Know..., was a "retired internet billionaire" who had gone into acting.
 Despite being rich, he lived like most struggling actors lived (minus the poverty), threw great parties, and never hesitated to give out money to whomever needed it.

-- Stewart Babcock, C.C.'s father in The Nanny episode "Ode to Barbara Joan", despite C.C.'s warnings of him being the complete opposite.
+- Stewart Babcock, C.C.'s father, is this in the The Nanny episode "Ode to Barbara Joan", despite C.C.'s warnings of him being the complete opposite.
 It turns out that he's just not that way towards her.
 Ultimately, the conflict brought out of this leads to a father-daughter reconciliation thanks to a little help from Fran.

 - In the short-lived TV series Three Moons Over Milford, one episode focused on a happy wealthy old man willing to pass around outlandish amounts of money to random people in exchange for them doing childish dares, such as asking a waiter to do a headstand in the middle of work.
 He does this solely because the world could end any minute and he wants to give people gifts while getting a few people to smile at the same time.